KingTechnician/priam/README.md

 ## Steps to a 1.0.0 Production (Complete!)

-- [x] User has the ability to login using VSU email
+- [x] User has the ability to login using university email
 - [x] Only VSU emails are allowed to validate and pass login
 - [x] Profile username is recognized by the application
 - [x] User can query server posts